Hydrat-Agency/Grogu-CMS/README.md

 What this package provides :
   - Users and Permissions management
-  - Multilingual dashboard
+  - Multilingual content (not using json columns)
   - Content management
-    - Pages
+    - Pages/Post or any Custom models
     - Menus
     - Forms
+    - Page Templates
-    - Blueprints and Templates
+    - Blueprints
     - Flexible content blocks
     - Hierarchical structure
     - SEO tools
     - Settings pages

 This CMS is developer friendly : You are keeping the entire control on your models, migrations, routes, and views.
+The content fields are all defined inside the code, using Filament resources.

 ## Screenshots